jimmieego/reading-notes/JavaScript/ES6.md

 ```

 Notes:
-- Arrow functions can’t be called with new, can’t be used as constructors (and therefore lack prototype as well).
+- Arrow functions can’t be called with `new`, can’t be used as constructors (and therefore lack prototype as well).
-- Arrow functions have their own scope, but there’s no ‘this’ of their own.
+- Arrow functions have their own scope, but there’s no `this` of their own.
 - No arguments object is available.
 You **can use** rest parameters however.

 ## ES6 classes, inheritance, and static members